py2ai/py2ai.github.io/_posts/2020-08-01-Difference-between-yield-and-return-in-python.md

 ---
+categories:
+- GUI tutorial series
+description: This code will demonstrate the key differences between yield and return statements in python
+featured-img: yield
+keywords:
+- yield
+- statements
+- development
+- what
+- code
+- programming
+- tutorial
+- are
 layout: post
+mathjax: true
 title: What are yield and return statements in Python
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: yield
-description: This code will demonstrate the key differences between yield and return statements in python
 ---

 yield keyword means:
 Provide output and continue